CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Conclusions

 \section{Conclusions}

-In this work, we propose CosyEdit, an end-to-end speech editing model that eliminates external alignment modules and complex preprocessing by implicitly internalizing temporal alignment within cascade systems.
-Rather than training large-scale speech language models from scratch, we introduce a universal post-training and optimized inference strategies applicable to AR+NAR zero-shot TTS models, enabling efficient and cost-effective adaptation for speech editing.
-Fine-tuned on our curated GigaEdit dataset with only 250 hours of supervised data, CosyEdit outperforms recent end-to-end baselines on the RealEdit benchmark and matches state-of-the-art cascade systems.
-We further highlight the importance of mitigating potential misuse for speech deepfakes and will open-source all code and datasets to support future research on watermarking and speech forgery detection.
-Future work will focus on AI safety, multilingual extension, finer-grained control, and minimizing distortion in unedited regions.
+In this paper, we propose CosyEdit, an end-to-end speech editing model that internalizes temporal alignment, eliminating external modules and complex preprocessing at inference time.
+Instead of training large-scale speech language models from scratch, we introduce a task-specific post-training framework for AR+NAR zero-shot TTS models, enabling efficient and cost-effective adaptation for speech editing.
+Fine-tuned on 250 hours of the GigaEdit dataset, CosyEdit outperforms recent end-to-end baselines and approaches SOTA cascade systems.
+To support responsible use, we further highlight the importance of mitigating potential misuse in speech deepfakes.
+To this end, we release the code and datasets to facilitate research on watermarking and partially edited audio detection.
+Future work will focus on multilingual extension, finer-grained control, and minimizing distortion in unedited regions.